rafaelss/hercules/README.md

 ## Roadmap

-  * Put some javascript to create an end user interface from the JSON data.
   * Allow end users to ask for redeploy.
   * Allow end user to rollback deployments.
   * Change checkout color according to deployment status.